-Kids' Mobile Screen Time Has Tripled In Just 4 Years, According To New Report
+Kids' Screen Time Has Tripled In Just 4 Years, & The Effects Aren't Looking Good

 We've all been there — the grocery store line, or the car ride to the grocery store, or even while you're just trying to put away the groceries once you get home: Sometimes it's just easier to hand your kid your phone.
 You might think it's no big deal, allowing your child just a couple minutes of playing some games or messing around with the camera (and, in the grand scheme of things, it probably isn't).
 But, as a new report from Common Sense Media shows, those minutes add up.
 Not only that, but kids' mobile screen time has tripled in the last four years, according to the report.